EliAndrewC/l7r/rules/04-schools.md

 **Fifth Dan:**
 After you successfully parry, the TN to hit the parried opponent on the next attack directed at them this combat is lowered by the amount by which your parry roll exceeded its TN.
+This can lower the TN to a negative number.

 ## Shinjo Bushi School